melinamelia/Pytorch-Wildlife/README.md

 The **Pytorch-Wildlife** library allows users to directly load the `MegaDetector v5` model weights for animal detection.
 We've fully refactored our codebase, prioritizing ease of use in model deployment and expansion.
 In addition to `MegaDetector v5`, **Pytorch-Wildlife** also accommodates a range of classification weights, such as those derived from the Amazon Rainforest dataset and the Opossum classification dataset.
 Explore the codebase and functionalities of **Pytorch-Wildlife** through our interactive `Gradio` web app and detailed Jupyter notebooks, designed to showcase the practical applications of our enhancements at [PyTorchWildlife](https://github.com/microsoft/CameraTraps/blob/main/INSTALLATION.md).
 You can find more information in our [documentation](https://cameratraps.readthedocs.io/en/latest/).

-Here is a brief example on how to perform detection and classification on a single image using `PyTorch-wildlife`:
+👇 Here is a brief example on how to perform detection and classification on a single image using `PyTorch-wildlife`
 ```
 import torch
 from PytorchWildlife.models import detection as pw_detection